nourhan-ibrahim-atlam/CV/REDME.md

-## 📄 Simple CV: Nourhan Atlam - Front-end Developer
+## 📄 Simple CV: Mohamed Atlam - Front-end Developer

 [Image of X]

 ## 🌟 Project Overview

-This project is a simple, clean, and modern Curriculum Vitae (CV) designed specifically for Mohamed Atlam, a Front-end Developer.
+This project is a simple, clean, and modern Curriculum Vitae (CV) designed specifically for nourhan Atlam, a Front-end Developer.
 The design aims to present the developer's essential information, educational background, professional experience, and technical/language skills in an easily digestible and visually appealing format.

 ## 🚀 Key Features